Celebrate the Heart of Country, Americana, and Roots Music!

 3. Mickey Guyton auditioned for the 8th season of American Idol back in 2009.

 When she was in L.A., Guyton recorded demos to start her music career, and she also took the chance to audition for American Idol Season 8.
 Her run in the show did not last long enough as she was rejected before the live shows.
 Although American Idol missed a gem, Guyton did not miss out on hers.
-In 2011, she signed with Capitol Records Nashville, also representing famous music artists like Dierks Bentley, Luke Bryan, Carrie Underwood, and Keith Urban.
+In 2011, she signed with Capitol Records Nashville, also representing famous country music artists like Dierks Bentley, Luke Bryan, Carrie Underwood, and Keith Urban.
 She was the first Black female country singer signed to a major label.

 4. She was the only woman of color in CMT’s Next Women of Country Class of 2015.

-CMT launched its Next Women of Country franchise in 2013 to help support and make space for developing female artists in the music arena.
+CMT launched its Next Women of Country franchise in 2013 to help support and make space for developing female artists in the country music arena.
 Guyton joined the list of acts in 2015 where she was notably the only woman of her color.
 But thankfully, CMT Class of 2021 included three solo Black artists— Brittney Spencer, Reyna Roberts, and Sacha, and family trio Chapel Hart making it the most diverse class yet.

 5. She performed her powerful debut ballad “Better Than You Left Me” at the Grand Ole Opry in 2015.